jiyizhezhang/jiyizhezhang.github.io/_pages/openings.md

 permalink: /vacancies/
 ---

-# Open positions
+### Open positions

 We are always looking for passionate individuals to join our team!
-Our job openings will be listed here, also are advertised on the website ()
+Our job openings will be listed here, also are advertised on the [website](https://www.ce.manchester.ac.uk/study/postgraduate-research/projects/).

 **We currently have no open positions**

-### Past open positions
+#### Past open positions

 Past openings are here:

-### Applications for PhD Postdoc positions
+#### Applications for PhD Postdoc positions
 If you are interested in working with us as a PhD student or postdoc, please send me an email at **jiyizhe.zhang@manchester.ac.uk**.
 State briefly your motivation and attach a CV.